 - Use evidence-based practice to support disease prevention across the lifespan

 - Promote organizational transformation towards a culture that values and supports a healthy work environment

-The HWIH Minor is an International Consortium of Health & Wellness Coaching (ICHWC) approved program.
-Upon completion, students would be eligible to sit for the National Board-Certified Health & Wellness Coach (NBC-HWC) examination offered by ICHWC by following these steps:
+The HWIH Minor is an approved program by the National Board for Health & Wellness Coaching (NBHWC).
+Upon completion, students would be eligible to sit for the National Board-Certified Health & Wellness Coach (NBC-HWC) examination offered by NBHWC by following these steps:

 - Complete all five courses offered in the HWIH minor

 - Successfully complete the Practical Skills Assessment (PSA) offered as a part of the HWIH 3230 course